Best Management Practices (BMPs) Siting Tool

 |Sand Filter (surface)||Sand Filter (non-surface)|

-- promote the natural movement of water, instead of allowing it to wash into streets and down storm drains
+- Promotes the natural movement of water, instead of allowing it to wash into streets and down storm drains.

-- blend in with the landscape and infrastructure,
+- Can blend in with the landscape and infrastructure.

-- be infrastructure such as a permeable parking lot,
+- Can be infrastructure, such as a permeable parking lot.

-- reduce the amount of pollutants entering the water collection system,
+- Can reduce the amount of pollutants entering the water collection system.

-- improve water treatment process at water treatment plants.
+- Can improve water quality and the water treatment process at water treatment plants.